Tanganyika groundnut scheme: Takeover and railway construction

 In February 1948, the United Africa Company handed over responsibility for the project to the newly formed Overseas Food Corporation (OFC).
 It sent a new manager, Major-General Desmond Harrison, to the site.
 He found the scheme in a state of chaos, and immediately tried to instil some military discipline, which did not endear him to the workers, but subsequently retreated to his tent to concentrate on copious paperwork in a vain effort to contain the spiralling costs.
 Late in the year he was ordered back home on sick leave.

 In 1949, the Kongwa region was struck by a terrible drought, which decimated the crop.
 After two years, only 2,000 tons of groundnuts were harvested, less than had been imported as seed, and an attempt to grow sunflowers instead proved futile as they were even more susceptible to drought.

 The scheme's managers therefore began to focus attention on the more fertile regions in the west and south of Tanganyika, but the development of both was proving painfully slow.
 In the south, not only was a whole new railway line needed, but a deep-water port had to be constructed from scratch at Mtwara.
 The Southern Province Railway was constructed first in order to transport the crops, but never had any to transport and was later dismantled.

 The original target of 3 million acres was reduced to 150,000 acres (607 km2) and then to 50,000 acres (202 km2).
 In the end only 47,000 were ever cleared.

 By late 1949, the scheme was coming in for robust criticism in Parliament and the press.
+The author Alan Wood, who had headed the Information Unit of the Overseas Food Corporation, resigned to publish a book about the failures of the scheme, The Groundnut Affair (1950).
+In March 1950, in the House of Commons John Boyd-Carpenter asked the Minister of Food, Maurice Webb, to make a statement about attempts by Leslie Plummer MP, head of the Overseas Food Corporation, to stop the publication of the book.

-The Labour Government persevered, but suffered for it at the election in 1950 and even more when they lost the 1951 United Kingdom general election.
-Just before that, in January 1951, they finally cancelled the project, the Treasury writing off a total of £36.5 million—equivalent in 2020 to over £1 billion.
-Mechanised production was stopped, and the cleared land handed over to African farmers, who did a better job growing tobacco, cashew nuts and herding cattle.
+The government persevered, but suffered for it at the election in February 1950 and even more when it lost the 1951 United Kingdom general election.
+Just before that, in January 1951, it had finally cancelled the project, the Treasury writing off a total of £36.5 million — equivalent in 2020 to over £1 billion.
+Mechanised production was stopped, and the cleared land handed over to African farmers, who did a better job growing tobacco and cashew nuts and herding cattle.

 Cultural references

-The failed plan became the topic of a parody of United Kingdom Legalese.
-Its full title is the "Nuts (unground), (other than ground nuts) Order".

-The alleged abstract of the act reads:

-"In the Nuts (unground), (other than ground nuts) Order, the expression nuts shall have reference to such nuts, other than ground nuts, as would but for this amending Order not qualify as nuts (unground) (other than ground nuts) by reason of their being nuts (unground)".
-However, no reference for this alleged act is ever cited in sources quoting the above abstract and it must be assumed to be a joke.
-It is said to have been a creation of the UK satirical magazine, Private Eye.
+The 1950 British comedy film, The Happiest Days of Your Life, concludes with Alastair Sim and Margaret Rutherford quietly discussing in which remote and unattractive corner of the British Empire they might best try to pick up the pieces of their respective careers, and with her mentioning having a brother who "grows groundnuts in Tanganyika."